odmoon/mlops-stock-price-prediction/README.md

-mlops_stock_price_prediction
+MLOPS solution for stock price prediction model
 ==============================

 ## Project overview
 This project aims to develop a stock model prediction system that leverages Machine Learning (ML) to accurately predict stock prices.
 The core of this project is built on Python and utilizes ML model to analyze historical stock data and predict future trends.
 This project is enhanced with a complete MLOps solution for development, deployment, and monitoring of the ML models.